openmultiplayer/web/docs/scripting/functions/acos.md

 ## Returns

-Principal arc cosine of x, in the interval [0,pi] radians.
+Principal arc cosine of x, in the interval [0, pi] radians.
 One radian is equivalent to 180/PI degrees.

 ## Examples